webplatform/docs-wpd/Most_Wanted_Tasks/index.md

 ====Half Day Tasks====

+Note:  These tasks are under half day tasks, but individual edits would be *far* faster.
+Don't think you need to take on everything.
+Just one or two edits in these areas is much appreciated.

 * Look for duplicate pages that are in the root page.

 * Put every page into a category except for the main page.
+See the [[Special:UncategorizedPages|Uncategorized Pages]] to see where this is needed.

+* Fix [[http://docs.webplatform.org/w/index.php?title=Special:LonelyPages&limit=500&offset=0|Lonely Pages]].
+These are typically the pages that need the most work at this time.

 * Move capitalized page paths that aren't following the style guide, check [[Category:CSS]] for this